cseku170202/Pattern-Recognition/README.md

 # Pattern-Recognition
-This is combined NAND, AND and NOR gate implementation using Naive Bayes Classifier.
+This project is dedicated to implement combinedly NAND, AND and NOR gate using Naive Bayes Classifier through an interactive interface.